mobilecoinfoundation/mcips/text/0029-block-streaming.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-There are two mechanisms for getting blocks from consensus nodes:
+There will be two mechanisms for getting blocks from consensus nodes:
 1. A streaming API for getting the latest blocks, and
 2. A backfill/discovery API specifying where to find archived blocks.